 Weather, climate and public policy projects

-Examples of CRCR projects in the area of weather, climate and public policy include:
+Examples of CRCM projects in the area of weather, climate and public policy include:

 - Building upon existing research into the uses of new technology for severe storm prediction, using systematic observation systems, archival records of warning decisions, and debriefing interviews to understand the development and potential value of new forecasting technologies.

 - Creating an integrated platform for tracking an array of attributes, behaviors, practices, and professional judgments of a stream of the leading professional weather forecasters in the US and globally.

 - Integrating social/political/geographic information into large scale dataframes (such as the Oklahoma Mesonet), permitting real-time coupling of meteorological and social data streams.

 - The Weather Sense project analyzes the changing manner in which US residents perceive and understand the changing weather around them.
 The project is intended to analyze perceptions of changes in medium-term (over the last 2-3 years) temperatures and incidence of flooding and drought.
 The project permits testing theories of why people see weather patterns in the way they do, and the construction of geographically based quantitative models of the processes that guide weather perceptions.
 Understanding weather perceptions is prerequisite to knowing what weather products can be provided to the public, and in what form, that will most improve adaptation and response to weather events.